silentworks/supabase-by-example/README.md

 ## Frameworks

 - nextjs
-- nextjs-pages
 - sveltekit
 - react
 - express (only in Magic Link + Otp SignIn and Reset flow example at the moment)
-- nuxt
-- auth-ui
-  - react (only in Magic Link + Otp SignIn and Reset flow example at the moment)
-  - nextjs (only in Reset flow example at the moment)

 ## Getting started